WildernessLabs/Documentation/docs/Meadow/Meadow_Basics/IO/Power/index.md

 ### Power Budget

-When powered by either `USB` connector or the `5V` rail, the amount of combined `3.3V` current available onboard (including the `3V3` power rail, MCUs, and IO peripherals) is limited is known as the _power budget_.
+When powered by either `USB` connector or the `5V` rail, the amount of combined `3.3V` current available onboard (including the `3V3` power rail, MCUs, and IO peripherals) is limited, and is known as the _power budget_.

 When powered via the `USB` connector, the budget is limited only by the `3.3V` power regulator, which is good for `800mA` of output.
-However, on revision `1.c` of the board, it's limited by a diode that has a `500mA` maximum power throughput:
+However, on revision `1.c` of the board, when power input comes from the `5V` rail, it's limited by a diode that has a `500mA` maximum power throughput.
+Therefore, the onboard `3.3V` power budget is as follows:

 | Revision | Power Input | Budget  |
 |----------|-------------|---------|